cognisant/Docs.DevelopmentProcess/README.md

 - *Ready for Deployment*
 - *Deployed*

+At the start of a cycle, cards which are going to be actioned are copied from the organisation boards into the *Current Cycle* list.

+At the end of a cycle, the *Deployed* list is renamed to include the current date and archived.
+A new empty list is created to replace it.

 ### Labels

 The following label names apply to all main organisation boards.
 These labels are: